ibm-cloud-docs/vmwaresolutions/services/pio_installing.md

 ### Deploying and installing PrimaryIO HDM on-premises
 {: #pio_installing-deploy}

 The first HDM component to be deployed is the PIO Appliance.
-This appliance provides interfaces to add an on-premises vCenter Server and to register the HDM plug-in with it.
+This appliance provides interfaces to add an on-premises VMware vCenter Server® and to register the HDM plug-in with it.
 After successful registration of the HDM plug-in, you can choose one of the clusters in the on-premises data center and install the following HDM components on it:
 * PrimaryIO on-premises Manager
 * PrimaryIO ESX Manager